Theme-Aware Aesthetic Distribution Prediction With Full-Resolution Photographs: Conclusion and Future Works

 \section{Conclusion and Future Works}

-Resizing images can significantly influence their aesthetic features.
-This paper proposed a simple framework that supports end-to-end batch training on original full resolution photos to predict their aesthetic distriutions.
-We achieve this by applying ROI pooling on feature maps of padded images.
-ROI pooling can pool features from arbitrary location with arbitrary receptive field.
-Besides, we analyzed that evaluating photo aesthetic quality only from images leads to theme criterion bias problem.
-Therefore we introduce the themes as extra information, which makes the network can extract and use visual features adaptively.
-Experimental results showed that our method outperforms the state-of-the-art distribution learning and regression models.
-We also analyzed the importance of image size and data cropping augmentation in experiments.
+This paper proposes a simple but effective framework that supports end-to-end batch training on original full-resolution photos to predict their aesthetic distributions.
+We achieve this goal by combining image padding with RoM pooling.
+Padding turns the inputs to the same size, and RoM pooling removes features from the padded region.
+We also propose a shape-aware module that fuses aspect ratio information with visual features to remedy the shape information loss in RoM pooling.
+Furthermore, we found that evaluating photo aesthetic quality solely from images neglects theme criterion bias.
+Therefore, we use themes as extra information to learn aesthetic criteria precisely.
+Finally, an attention-based feature fusion module is proposed to effectively utilize shape information and theme information.
+The experimental results show that our method outperforms the state-of-the-art distribution learning and regression AQA models.
+Although our proposed method has achieved promising performances, additional work remains.
+For example, our method works poorly on skewed distributions.
+Therefore, studying how to predict such distributions more precisely is worth further study.

-Although our proposed method has achieved the best performance, there are still works to do.
-We have proved the importance of feature map size.
-Considering the diversity of image sizes, it seems sub-optimal to use a uniform feature map size even images have been processed by several layers.
-We will further explore how to make the network more suitable for different image sizes.
-On the other hand, our method works badly on skewed distribution.
-The model tends to predict distributions with a mean score close to 5.
-How to predict such distributions more precisely is worth to study.

 \ifCLASSOPTIONcaptionsoff

 \fi